 "Building a diverse community to achieve our greatest potential."

 Weill Cornell Graduate School of Medical Sciences (WCGS) is deeply committed to diversity and inclusion among students, staff, and faculty.
-The Director of Diversity and Student Services, Dr. Marcus Lambert, leads an effort to create a culture that respects individual characteristics by acknowledging, embracing, and valuing both differences and similarities.
+The Assistant Dean of Diversity and Student Life, Dr. Marcus Lambert, leads an effort to create a culture that respects individual characteristics by acknowledging, embracing, and valuing both differences and similarities.

 Along with the Weill Cornell Diversity Council (WCDC), the Graduate School believes diversity is a platform for developing creative solutions to challenging healthcare problems, for advancing biomedical research and technology, and for creating innovative approaches to biomedical education.
 We view diversity in the broadest sense and as including differences in race, ethnicity, nationality, sexual orientation, gender identity, sex, disability, religious practices, life experiences, and other important aspects of human life.